Invest

 Chief of Staff

-Griselda brings a lot of experience in accounting and supports in strategic planning and implementation around the fairafric brand, marketing, HR and operations in Ghana.
+Griselda has extensive experience in accounting and supports the strategic planning and implementation of the fairafric brand, marketing, HR and operations in Ghana.

 Henry Langma